 Opening hours: 10am-6pm - Mon-Fri, 12pm-4pm on Saturdays.

-Aurora Reykjavik
+Aurora Reykjavík

 If you are hopeful of catching a glimpse of the Northern Lights in Iceland, this science museum offers a glimpse into the beliefs behind the phenomenon and even allows you to experience an interactive Aurora exhibition.
-Learn how to take the best photos of the Aurora Borealis and, if you’re unable to see the wonder for yourself, you can use the specially equipped Northern Lights photo booth to capture special memories.
+Learn how to take the best photos of the Aurora Borealis, and if you’re unable to see the wonder for yourself, you can use the specially equipped Northern Lights photo booth to capture special memories.

-Information about Aurora Reykjavik
+Information about Aurora Reykjavík

 Address: Grandagarður 2, 101 Reykjavík